 - UCSF Descriptive Study Protocol Template - The protocol template is a tool to help facilitate the development of protocols for retrospective chart reviews.

 - UCSF Cancer Center Phase I Protocol Template

 - UCSF Cancer Center Phase II Protocol Template

 - DMID- Greater Than Minimal Risk Template

 - NIAID Clinical Research Toolkit- Clinical Trials Protocol Templates

 - Patient Care Manager Support Letter for Research

 Protocol development assistance covering a wide-range of therapeutic areas is available.
-For additional guidance and information, please visit the Cancer Center Clinical Research Support Office.
-Please contact the HUB for more information.
+For additional guidance and information on cancer research, please visit the Cancer Center Clinical Research Support Office or please contact the HUB for more information.